ZephyrLabs/zephyrlabs.github.io/README.md

 # hello!
-### this is my personal tech blog, where I publish my own articles!
+### this is my personal blog, where I publish my own articles!